 Home > Interactive Portal

 Unintentional drug overdose is now considered to be a leading cause of preventable death in the United States.
 Overdose bystanders may not call for medical assistance for fear of being arrested for drug-related crimes.
 In response, some states have enacted "Good Samaritan" laws that create immunities or other legal protections for people who call for help in the event of an overdose.

-To explore these laws use the query box below.
-This page has been updated through November 2013.
+To explore these laws use the question box below.
+This page has been updated through April 1, 2014.

 PHLR-funded research:Preliminary findings: Good Samaritan Drug Overdose Law

 Network for Public Health Law:Legal Interventions to Reduce Overdose Mortality: Naloxone Access and Overdose Good Samaritan Laws